grycap/oscar-landing/content/english/blog/visualize-OSCAR-service-with-Gradio.md

 ### Synchronously invocation

 We are going to invocate an OSCAR service synchronously with a POST call.
 It requires the endpoint, the services name, the service token (it changes every time the service is updated or created), and the data.

-We are going to make a GET call to ${endpoint}/system/services to automate the process of obtain the token, It needs the login and password of OSCAR encoded in base64 but those two parameters are not going to change.
+We are going to make a GET call to ${endpoint}/system/services to automate the process of obtaining the token, It needs the login and password of OSCAR encoded in base64, but those two parameters are not going to change.

 ``` python
 def get_token(servicename):